| || |

 In order to participate in your local electoral process, you must be a registered voter in the City of Roseville.

-For your convenience, you can register to vote online at www.ss.ca.gov/elections/voter-registration/.
+You can register to vote online at www.sos.ca.gov/elections/voter-registration/ .

-Additionally, you may contact the Placer County Elections office at (530) 886-5650.
-To read more information, you may also go to the Placer County website at www.placerelections.com
+Additionally, you may contact the Placer County Elections Office at (530) 886-5650 or go to the Placer County Elections website at www.placerelections.com

 If you don't want solicitors at your property, you can display a "no soliciting" sign.
 Solicitors are required to respect this sign and refrain from knocking on your door.

 Religious and charitable groups are exempt from the requirement to register with the Police Department, but are required to respect the "no soliciting" sign.